 by admin | Jul 1, 2019

-appointed Chairman of the CNCF Australia Board in 2020.
+Thomas was appointed Director of the CNCF International Board in January 2018.

 Senior marketing executive with over 18 years of sales experience in developing and executing targeted marketing strategies for FMCG and Entertainment products.